shakfu/py-js/source/projects/cobra/README.md

 This project is an experimental attempt to defer the evaluation of a python function via Max's ITM-based sequencing.

+It re-uses the mamba single header to reduce boilerplate

 ## Building

 From the root of the `py-js` project